RonaldJerez/simpler-mocks/README.md

   body: {} # body payload

 # Delays the response by this many milliseconds
+# it could be a string to specify a range, ie: '800-2000'
 :delay: 1000

 # The response status, 200 is default